 Grace Period: When it comes to credit cards, your grace period is the period of time between when your billing cycle ends and when your statement balance is due.
 Your grace period only comes into play with your regular purchases and does not apply to cash advances or balance transfers.
 Grace periods, like billing cycles, must be a minimum of 21 days but will vary among different credit card issuers.

 Interest: Interest refers to the fee you will pay for the privilege of borrowing money on your credit card.
 Interest rates will vary among credit cards, different services on your card, and also based on your credit score.
 The amount you pay will be a percentage of your overall statement balance, which is what your APR is.
-You do not incur interest if you pay your full statement balance each month.
-Some cards may also offer no interest either as part of an introductory offer or at all.
+You do not incur interest if you pay your full statement balance by the due date each month.
+Some cards may also offer no interest as part of an introductory offer.

 Minimum Payment: Your minimum payment will be displayed on every statement you receive.
 This amount is the absolute least that you can pay on your statement balance to avoid incurring late or missed payment fees.
-If you only pay your minimum balance, the remaining amount you carry will be subject to the interest rates described by your APR.
+If you only pay your minimum balance, the remaining amount you carry will be subject to your APR amount.

 Types of Credit Cards

-There are hundreds of different credit cards out there and they all fall into one of several different categories.
-Some types of credit cards are more suitable for certain situations, some of them may have some extra perks that come with them, and some can only be used in specific places.
+There are hundreds of different credit cards out there, and they all fall into one of several different categories.
+Some types of credit cards are more suitable for certain situations, some of them may have some extra perks or benefits, and some can only be used in specific places.
 Understanding what each one has to offer is going to help you make the most informed decision about the type of card you need.

-Secured credit cards are another “overarching” type of credit card.
-They’re exactly like a standard card in every way; however, they required a deposit for you to open the card.
-These also tend to have higher annual fees and APRs.
-Secured credit cards are designed for people with bad credit or a limited credit history.
-Your credit limit is usually determined by the deposit that you’re able to pay upfront.
-These cards also make sure to report to all three major credit bureaus each month, as they are designed to help build your credit.
+Secured credit cards are another type of credit card.
+They’re exactly like a standard card in every way, except they require a deposit for you to open the card.
+These can also have higher annual fees and APRs since secured credit cards are designed for people with bad credit or a limited credit history.
+Your credit limit on these types of cards is usually determined by the deposit that you’re able to pay upfront.
+These cards also report to all three major credit bureaus each month, as they are designed to help build or rebuild your credit.